Igor Kostyukov

-Admiral Igor Olegovich Kostyukov (И́горь Оле́гович Костюко́в; born 21 February 1961) is a Russian naval officer.
-As of 2018, he is the Director of the Main Intelligence Directorate of the Russian General Staff (GRU).
+Admiral Igor Olegovich Kostyukov (Note: И́горь Оле́гович Костюко́в) (born 21 February 1961) is a Russian naval officer who has served as the director of the Main Directorate of the General Staff of the Russian Armed Forces (formerly known as the GRU) since 2018.
+After graduating from the Military Diplomatic Academy of the Soviet Armed Forces, he spent much of his career in the Main Intelligence Directorate (GRU).

+Early life and education

+Kostyukov was born on 21 February 1961 in the Amur Oblast, Russian SFSR, Soviet Union.
+His education included a naval school and the Military Diplomatic Academy of the Soviet Armed Forces (present-day Military University of the Ministry of Defense of the Russian Federation).

 Military career

+After graduating from the Military Diplomatic Academy, he served in the Main Intelligence Directorate, or GRU (since 2010 known as the Main Directorate, or GU).
+In 2004 Kostyukov was a military attaché at the Russian embassy in Athens, Greece.
+In 2017 he was awarded the title Hero of the Russian Federation for his role in the Russian intervention in the Syrian civil war.
+He eventually became the deputy director of the Main Directorate, with the rank of vice admiral.

+Director of the Main Directorate

-Kostyukov was appointed the acting Director of GRU on 22 November 2018 following the death of his predecessor Igor Korobov and is a noted hardliner.
-This posting also made him the first naval officer in the history of the GRU to take the office of Director of Military Intelligence.
-He has been placed on the US Government's "blacklist" for allegedly interfering in the 2016 US presidential elections.
-He was further promoted to the rank of admiral in late 2019.
+Kostyukov was appointed the acting director of the Main Directorate on 22 November 2018 following the death of his predecessor Igor Korobov and is a noted hardliner.
+This posting also made him the first naval officer in the history of the GRU to lead the organization.
+He was further promoted to the rank of admiral in 2019.
+He was in charge of security during President Vladimir Putin's visit to Syria in January 2020.

-Sanctions

-In March 2022, during the 2022 Russian invasion of Ukraine, Kostyukov was placed on a European Union "blacklist".

-2022 illness

 On 25 March 2022, former Ukrainian Minister of Internal Affairs Arsen Avakov claimed that Kostyukov and Russian defence minister Sergey Shoigu had suffered a sudden illness, stating, "The symptoms of both are exactly the same - heartburn, shortness of breath."
 The Moscow Times considered Kostyukov to have disappeared from public view in mid-March together with other senior siloviki (key Russian security officials), including Sergey Shoigu, Viktor Zolotov and Valery Gerasimov.

+In January and February 2026, he led the Russian delegation in Abu Dhabi, United Arab Emirates, for peace negotiations with Ukraine, where he met with Rustem Umerov and Kyrylo Budanov.
+In April 2026, he was present at the meeting between Vladimir Putin and Iranian Foreign Minister Abbas Araghchi.

+Personal life

+In December 2016 he was sanctioned by the United States over alleged Russian interference in the 2016 United States elections.
+In March 2022, during the 2022 Russian invasion of Ukraine, Kostyukov was placed on a European Union "blacklist".